Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity: A nonautonomous zero-dimensional energy balance model

 \subsection{Existence of exponentially stable and unstable solutions}

 In this section we aim to characterize the possible dynamical scenarios and bifurcations for \eqref{eq:Ghil-years} by determining its regions of concavity and convexity and studying the sign of the vector field.
-We will be supported by recent results for scalar nonautonomous differential equations with concave and coercive nonlinearities by Longo et al.~\cite{longo2024critical}, which, to a considerable extent, rely on an underlying skew-product flow (or nonautonomous dynamical system).
+We will be supported by recent results for scalar nonautonomous differential equations with concave and coercive nonlinearities by Longo et al.~\cite{longo2024critical}, which, to a considerable extent, rely on an underlying skew-product flow (or nonautonomous dynamical system), which we briefly introduce below.

 Dynamical methods applied to ODEs, PDEs or stochastic equations modellling different climate issues have been used in the last decades, see~\cite{dijkstra2005Book,ghiletal2008climatedynamics,chekrounetal2011stochasticclimate,DeSaedeleeretal2013,widiasih2013, ashwin2020extreme,alexandrovetal2021}, among others.
 Particularly, Ghil et al.~\cite{ghiletal2008climatedynamics} suggested the use of random dynamical systems when there is a noise forcing modelled by a stationary stochastic process.
-Random dynamical systems are structurally close to skew-product flows.
-In the first class, the dynamical system is defined on a product space $\pi:\R\times\Omega\times X\to \Omega\times X$, $(t,\omega,x)\mapsto (\theta_t(\omega),\varphi(t,\omega,x))$ where the first component is a measurable flow on a probability space $\Omega$, which is measure preserving, and the second component is given by a cocycle map: $\varphi(t_1+t_2,\omega,x)=\varphi(t_1,\theta_{t_2}(\omega),\varphi(t_2,\omega,x))$.
-The mechanism in the second class, that of skew-product flows, is the same, except for the fact that the base space $\Omega$ is metric and compact and the flow $\theta$ is continuous.
-By the Krylov-Bogoliubov theorem, the set of $\theta$-invariant measures on $\Omega$ is nonempty.
+Random dynamical systems are structurally close to skew-product flows since the dynamical system is defined on a product space $\pi:\R\times\Omega\times X\to \Omega\times X$, $(t,\omega,x)\mapsto (\theta_t(\omega),\varphi(t,\omega,x))$ where the first component is a measurable flow on a probability space $\Omega$, which is measure preserving, and the second component is given by a cocycle map: $\varphi(t_1+t_2,\omega,x)=\varphi(t_1,\theta_{t_2}(\omega),\varphi(t_2,\omega,x))$, in order to have the standard dynamical system conditions $\pi_0=\rm{id}$ and $\pi_{t_1+t_2}=\pi_{t_1}\circ \pi_{t_2}$ for all $t_1,t_2\in\R$, where $\pi_t(\omega,x)=\pi(t,\omega,x)$, $\rm{id}$ is the identity map on $\Omega\times X$, and $\circ$ is the composition operator.
+A skew-product flow has the same structure, except for the fact that the base space $\Omega$ is metric and compact and the flow $\theta$ is continuous.
+By the Krylov-Bogoliubov theorem \cite{kryloff1937theorie}, the set of $\theta$-invariant measures on $\Omega$ is nonempty.
 Thus, ergodic theory can be applied in both contexts.
 Also, the dynamical system is measurable or continuous, depending on the measurable and/or topological properties of both the phase space $X$ and the cocycle map $\varphi$.
+If the map $\pi$ is defined only for nonnegative times $t\geq 0$, it is called a random semi-dynamical system or a skew-product semiflow, respectively.